 In fulfilling its oversight responsibilities, the committee reviewed and discussed the audited financial statements with management and the independent auditor.
 The committee discussed with the independent auditor the matters required to be discussed by Auditing Standards No. 16, "Communications with Audit Committees."
 This included a discussion of the auditor's judgments as to the quality - not just the acceptability - of our company's accounting principles and such other matters as are required to be discussed with the committee under generally accepted auditing standards.
 In addition, the committee received from the independent auditor written disclosures and the letter required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the committee concerning independence.
-The committee also discussed with the independent auditor the auditor, and considered the compatibility of non-audit services with auditor independence.
+The committee also discussed with the independent auditor the auditor's independence from management and our company, including the matters covered by the written disclosures and letter provided by the independent auditor, and considered the compatibility of non-audit services with auditor independence.